 ii) R. P. Kapur v/s Sardar Pratap Singh,

 AIR 1961 S.C.
 1117

 (i) The Anti-Corruption and Prohibition Intelligence Bureau has jurisdiction over the State of Maharashtra, including Greater Bombay, and its officers exercise the powers and functions and have the privileges of Police officers throughout the State.
-However, for the purpose of administrative convenience, the Bureau is divided into five Units and the staff attached to each of these Units functions in the areas as shown below :-
+However, for the purpose of administrative convenience, the Bureau is divided into five Ranges and the staff attached to each of these Ranges functions in the areas as shown below :-

 Greater Mumbai Unit ---- Greater Mumbai.

-Thane Unit ---- Thane, Raigad-Alibaugh, Ratnagiri, Sindhudurg and Navi Mumbai.
+Thane Unit ---- Thane, Navi Mumbai, Palghar, Raigad-Alibaugh, Ratnagiri and Sindhudurg.

 Nashik Unit ---- Nashik, Dhule, Ahmednagar, Jalgaon and Nandurbar.

 Pune Unit ---- Pune, Satara, Solapur, Kolhapur and Sangli.